akkitheakhil/check-empty-code-tips-1/README.md

 ```

-This works sometimes, but it could introduce bugs you wouldn't want.
+This works sometimes, but it could also introduce bugs you wouldn't want to deal with.
 If you are building large-scale applications, this is something I would do to check if any given value is empty:

 Create a `util` method which checks and handle different data types, to see if they are empty or not.